Really-Simple-Plugins/complianz-gdpr/readme.txt

 IMPORTANT!
 Complianz | GDPR/CCPA Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

-= APIs =

 Complianz provides your Cookie Policy with comprehensive cookie descriptions, supplied by cookiedatabase.org, operated by Complianz B.V.
-The plugin sends the results of Complianz' (local) website scan to Cookiedatabase.org, for the sole purpose of providing you with accurate descriptions and keeping them up-to-date on a regular basis.
-The advanced website scan can be initialized after authentication and consent.
+The plugin sends the results of Complianz' local or advanced website scan to Cookiedatabase.org, for the sole purpose of providing you with accurate descriptions and keeping them up-to-date on a regular basis.
+The advanced website scan can be initialized after authentication and consent for security purposes.

 We collect for research purposes: